 35. Don’t limit yourself to hostels

 You don’t have to limit yourself to hostels just because you’re a solitary traveler.
 During your vacation, you may always mix and switch your lodging scenes.
-The benefits of traveling alone include being able to chose what you want for yourself and not having to care about others.
+The benefits of traveling alone include being able to choose what you want for yourself and not having to care about others.
 So choose a luxurious location for one night and a hostel for the next.
 However, don’t limit yourself to a single sort of lodging.

 36. Be aware of your surroundings

 As a solo traveler, you must remain vigilant at all times.
-Not paranoid, but be aware of where you are, who you are hanging out with, the safety of the setting, when you should leave, and so on.
+Not paranoid, but be aware of where you are, who you are hanging out with, the safety of the setting when you should leave, and so on.
 Don’t be oblivious to potential danger.
 Avoid going out late at night or passing through a deserted alley.
 Thieves use these locations to assault travelers.

 39. Don’t rush

 A hectic schedule may be depressing.
-You are not need to follow the books and see all of the tourist attractions.
+You do not need to follow the books and see all of the tourist attractions.
 The purpose of a vacation is to have fun while learning about a new environment.
 Balance your vacation so that you have enough time to rest and enjoy the beauty of your company, rather than only visiting sights.
 Allow yourself to be flexible and go with the flow.

 40. Always have a backup plan available

 There’s nothing like being well-prepared all of the time!
 Always have a backup plan in place.
 It will simply inspire you to have more fun and not be as concerned about your safety as you might be on a vacation.
-Be flexible with your vacation plans, as we discussed previously, because things don’t always go as planned.
+Be flexible with your vacation plans, as we discussed previously because things don’t always go as planned.
 While you’re at it, remember to put your problems aside and enjoy yourself.

-Take away: Maintain Your Personal Safety
+Takeaway: Maintain Your Personal Safety

 Your first overseas journey may appear frightening, but it is virtually always scarier in your head than it is in reality.
 Here are some safety guidelines to remember while traveling abroad:

-- Pickpockets and petty theft: keep an eye on your stuff and keep your bag tight to prevent becoming a victim.
+- Pickpockets and petty theft: Keep an eye on your stuff and keep your bag tight to prevent becoming a victim.
 Pickpockets are often deterred by carrying a backpack or fanny pack.
 Never wear a backpack on one shoulder or leave it on the ground or the back of a chair.
 Back pockets should not contain telephones or wallets.
 Money belts that can be worn under your clothes and theft-proof wallets are other viable solutions if you’re really worried.

 - Stay in touch: The Smart Traveler Enrollment Program of the United States Department of State can help you stay in touch (STEP).
 In the event of a natural catastrophe, political turmoil, or similar emergency, the local US Embassy will be able to contact you.
 If you’re living in a homestay or have a landlord, give these details to your family back home so they’ll be prepared in the event of an emergency.

-- Any seasoned traveler understands the need of travel insurance.
+- Any seasoned traveler understands the need for travel insurance.
 Get one that protects both your health and your belongings.
 You are vulnerable to sickness and other dangers when traveling.
 Travelers with malaria, staph infections, parasites, and other diseases will tell you horror stories.

 - Travel insurance may save you a lot of money in the unlikely event that something catastrophic happens while you’re overseas, from emergency evacuations to compensation for misplaced luggage.